UCDBIS180L/BIS180LTutorials/README.md

 ## Additional resources

 The material introduced in these tutorials is covered in much more detail in [R for data science](http://r4ds.had.co.nz/) by Garrett Grolemund and Hadley Wickham

+## Serving the tutorials

+If you want to serve the tutorials on a shiny server instance, then:

+* be sure that the directory containing the tutorials is owned by shiny
+* delete the .html file associated with each tutorial